psychemedia/island-storynotes/worsley/richard_easy.md

 „ leave of her ladyship, and ee 7 B 2 for the capital, leaving Mr. P

-commander in chief of the amorous batteries which were planted against the Citadel of love, which soon surrendered at discretion, being an old soldier in the campaigns of Venus, though a young man as to years, acted with becoming judgement and discretion; he knew that if he exhausted all his ammunition in afeu de joyre, he should stand a very great chance of being driven from his post, by some suc= cessue rival, WhO might make his appearance, and approve himself more powerful general.
+commander in chief of the amorous batteries which were planted against the Citadel of love, which soon surrendered at discretion, being an old soldier in the campaigns of Venus, though a young man as to years, acted with becoming judgement and discretion; he knew that if he exhausted all his ammunition in afeu de joyre, he should stand a very great chance of being driven from his post, by some suc= cessue rival, Who might make his appearance, and approve himself more powerful general.
 He, therefore had often recourse to stratagem, and made many false fires, which though but flashes in the pan, had a good effect, and frequently saved him the trouble of coming to more certain action.

 1 true her ladyship 5 PE him to a more general and decisive combat; but he was of opinion with Fabius and Washington, that a compleat victory was upon this occasion " OY to be gained by ay. = e 1 3" Whit